List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a product this old, as premiums are high and claim processes are strict for older electronics.
+2026Third-party insurance: not worth it for a product this old, premiums outweigh potential benefits.

 Pre-Purchase Inspection Checklist